Pinya kingdom: Administrative regions

 The court, Hluttaw, was the center of administration, representing at once executive, legislative and judiciary branches of the government.
 The court administered the kingdom at three general levels: taing (တိုင်း, province), myo (မြို့, town), and ywa (ရွာ, village).
 Unlike the Pagan government, the Pinya court's reach was limited mainly to the Kyaukse region and its vicinity.
 The majority of the vassal states reported in the chronicles lay within a 250 km radius from Pinya.
 Indeed, during the rivalry between Uzana I and Kyawswa I, Pinya did not even control all of the core region.
 Judging by where Uzana I's battalions were stationed, Pinya's effective power extended no more than 150 km from Pinya.

 The following table is a list of key vassal states mentioned in the chronicles.
-Other vassal states listed in the chronicles were Pindale, Pyinsi, Yindaw, Hlaingdet, Kyaukpadaung, Pahtanago, Mindon, Taingda, Mindat, Kanyin, Myaung, Myede, Salin, Paunglaung, Legaing, Salay, Kugan Gyi, Kugan Nge, Ywatha, Talok, Ten tracts of Bangyi, Yaw, Htilin, Laungshay, and Tharrawaddy.
+Other vassal states listed in the chronicles were Pindale, Pyinzi, Yindaw, Hlaingdet, Kyaukpadaung, Pahtanago, Mindon, Taingda, Mindat, Kanyin, Myaung, Myede, Salin, Paunglaung, Legaing, Salay, Kugan Gyi, Kugan Nge, Ywatha, Talok, Ten tracts of Bangyi, Yaw, Htilin, Laungshay, and Tharrawaddy.